mik3lol/n8n-databricks-apps/README.md

 - **Databricks Apps**: To host n8n, with proper access to secrets as resources
 - **Ngrok Account**: Free or paid account with a reserved static URL and API token
-- **Supabase Database**: PostgreSQL database to persist n8n workflow executions, history, and credentials.
-Can also use other databases.
+- **Supabase Database**: [Supabase](https://supabase.com/) Postgre database to persist n8n workflow executions, history, and credentials (can also use other databases)
 - **Secrets Configuration**: The following secrets must be configured in Databricks:
   - `n8n-encryption-key`: Encryption key for securing n8n data
   - `supabase-host`: Supabase database host URL